gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-1/main.typ

 ==== Method Body

-For each overriding method, it's body cannot be empty or `null`, the code for this can be found in @overriding-body.
-Retrieve the body of the method using the `:body` property value.
-After the body is returned, check the body is not null by using a `fails`.
+For each overriding method, its body cannot be empty or `null`, the code for this can be found in @overriding-body.
+The body of the method is retrieved by querying the method and retrieving the value of the `:body` property.
+Once the body property value is retrieved, the value is compared to ensure it is not null.
+The null check is performed by chaining a `fails` query.

 #linebreak()
 #figure(